YoichiroUrita/Misc./README.md

 | Excute() | ExFetch() | ExFetch() extract result directly.
 Fetch/FetchAll are not needed.(include) |

 It makes you reduce typing. ^_^

+---

+# File list order by name for Windows

+<a href="FilelistOrderByNameNotRecursive.bat">FilelistOrderByNameNotRecursive.bat</a> is listing files order by name and is NOT recursive search.<br>

+See comments if you want another option.

+---